EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I finshed the chapter on manipulating the DOM and did some practice in the editor.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 60

+* Project you are working on - Javascript & jQuery.
+* Progress today - Today I learnt about events and also the objects that they hold.
+I then did some practice in the editor.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.